 This product program resulted in the device pictured, which came to fruition in 1997.
 What it delivered, was essentially a very early smartphone.

 It had many ground-breaking features in a “phone-first” form factor including downloadable Java apps, push email, a micro browser, a monochrome relatively hi-res touchscreen and a stylus with single-character handwriting recognition from Lexicus and Ronjon Nag.
+On the device, the handwriting recognition software was known as Quick Print.
+When users selected this option two boxes appeared on the screen.
+Users would write a letter in the first box and while this was being converted into a digital letter by the phone the user to enter another character into the second box.

 It also supported an early version of “visual voicemail” where you could have a menu of all your voicemail messages and choose which one to listen to.
 This approach was rejected by the mobile operators, who in those days were able to dictate terms to mobile phone makers.
 They ruled the idea out and refused to re-architect their voicemail systems to support it.
 Many years later, Apple, which was never prepared to yield to network operators, introduced visual voicemail to much acclaim.